Simple Search

 -

-You can “upload a sequence of interest and DistilBio runs a BLAST of your sequence against SWISSPROT.
+Once you upload your sequence in the box, DistilBio runs a BLAST of your sequence against SWISSPROT.
 Once the results are fetched from the server a page lists the matching proteins.
 Select the protein(s) of your interest to use them in your query.

 - 1. Can I have a brief overview of the results page?